-Students will be provided one sent of textbooks, at no charge.
-However, students will occur charges for lost or damaged textbooks which will include the current replacement cost each lost or damaged textbook.
+Students will be provided one set of textbooks, at no charge.
+However, students will incur charges for lost or damaged textbooks which will include the current replacement cost of each lost or damaged textbook.

 TOBACCO-FREE SCHOOL FOR STAFF, STUDENTS, AND PARENTS